Meet Chelsea Mouritz, Director of Curriculum

 We oversee the delivery and management of the programs from Years 7 to 12.
 We work with the Senior School and Junior School Learning Leaders to make sure what is being taught, and how it’s taught, is implemented equitably across the departments.
 We also ensure there are differentiation opportunities for the students and that any updates from the Australian curriculum and Catholic Education Tasmania are all transferred through the departments clearly.
 Then there’s our work with the course selection process (from choosing subjects to pathway planning for Years 9-12).
 Some of our most important work this year is centered on Project 23, which is now being rolled out in Catholic Education Colleges across Tasmania.

 What was your first job?

 My very first job was in Ulverstone, Tasmania (where my family live) at a place called Wishbone Chicken.
-It’s basically the Ulverstone version of Legs ‘n’ Breast.
+It’s basically the Ulverstone version of Legs ‘n’ Breasts.
 I worked there in Years 9 and 10, cooking chips, chicken and Chiko rolls, and pouring frozen Cokes – all the fun things you do at 14 years and nine months old!